A Guide to Buying Screws at More Handles

 More Handles stocks a huge range of screws to suit all applications.
-Supplying the industry leading TIMco Brand of screws we are confident that we have the best screw for whatever your project.
+Supplying the industry-leading TIMco Brand of screws, along with a wide range of screws from our ironmongery suppliers designed specifically for fitting their door handles, cupboard handles and other ironmongery.
+We are confident that we have the best screw for whatever your project.

 Screw Types and Information